daniil-777/vvaquero_academic-kickstart_v3/content/home/about.md

 <!---
-Hi you!!
-I am a close-to-finish Ph.D student in Robotics and Computer Vision at IRI, BarcelonaTech.
-My research focuses on scene understanding for Autonomous Driving situations, mainly using Deep Learning methods with LiDAR data.
-I have participated in several national and european projects.

 Recently, I have completed a research internship in Valeo Driving Assistance Research (Germany), obtaining a wider insight about real Autonomous Vehicles, sensors and methodologies.
 -->